MiSTer-devel/C128_MiSTer/README.md

 ### ROM set

-The ROM set optionm in the OSD->Hardware menu lets you switch between standard C128 and C128DCR roms.
+The ROM set option in the OSD->Hardware menu lets you switch between standard C128 and C128DCR roms.

 ### Char switch